krreetesh/myFirstReactNativeApp/README.md

 1. First install Homebrew using the instructions on Home-brew website https://brew.sh/
 2. Then install Node.js by executing the following in a Terminal window: brew install node
-3. Next install watchman using brew, a file watcher from Facebook brew install watchman watchman is used by React Native to figure out when our code changes and rebuild accordingly.
+3. Next install watchman using brew, a file watcher from Facebook: brew install watchman watchman is used by React Native to figure out when our code changes and rebuild accordingly.
-4. Next use npm to install the React Native Command Line Interface (CLI) tool. npm install -g react-native-cli npm uses Node Package Manager to fetch the CLI tool and install it globally, similar to CocoaPods.
+4. Next use npm to install the React Native Command Line Interface (CLI) tool: npm install -g react-native-cli npm uses Node Package Manager to fetch the CLI tool and install it globally, similar to CocoaPods.
-5. Now navigate to folder where we would like to develop our app react-native init <ProjectName>
+5. Now navigate to folder where we would like to develop our app: react-native init <ProjectName>
     e.g.
     react-native init myFirstReactNativeApp